2016 AIEA Annual Conference: Call for Proposals

 Proposals will be reviewed by the Conference Advisory Committee and evaluated with the following criteria foremost:

-• Substantive issues discussed during the session (note again that sessions should not promote marketed products, programs, universities or services in any way)
+Note again that sessions should not promote marketed products, programs, universities or services in any way.

 Session proposals should NOT be a “show and tell” but rather a focus on challenges, trends, and lessons learned, with ample time for discussion.

 We will NOT accept proposals that promote a product, program, university, or service.
-Sponsorship opportunities exist for those with services, programs or products available on the market to assist in this effort, but these services and products are not acceptable topics for sessions.
+Sponsorship opportunities exist for those with services, programs or products available on the market to assist in this effort, but these services, programs, and products are not acceptable topics for sessions.

 The Conference Planning Committee will have to choose among many proposals, some of which may be similar, and will seek balance among topics and areas of importance to the membership.
 Proposals of equal merit cannot in all instances be selected when the result would be an imbalance in the conference’s overall coverage of topics, audiences, and regions.